Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Introduction

-The approach to developing a model capable of learning to distinguish emitters based on device-specific signal alterations largely depends on the application and systematic consideration of all the existing design choices, as visualized in Figure \ref{fig:design_choices}.
-Most of the existing approaches are focusing on closed-set classification problem.
+Most of the existing approaches are focusing on the closed-set classification problem.
 Such approaches consider that all the emitters are known and labeled transmission data is available for each of them for developing supervised classification models \cite{wong2018clustering, han2022proceed}, reflecting the authentication use case of known devices.
-Some of these models achieved remarkable performance in distinguishing known devices \cite{luo2022transformer}, \cite{basak2021combined}, \cite{wang2021specific}, even when thousands of such devices \cite{robinson2020dilated} exist in the network.
+Some of these models achieved remarkable performance in distinguishing known devices \cite{luo2022transformer,basak2021combined,wang2021specific}, even when thousands of such devices \cite{robinson2020dilated} exist in the network.
 However, in real-world operating scenarios with the rising volume and types of wireless devices, new transmitters could appear regularly in the network, which could pose significant security and management challenges.
 In such open-set setup there is little or no labeled data available for training, making the supervised learning for model development unsuitable.
 The open-set challenges are divided into two distinct subsets: few-shot learning \cite{xu2023few, huang2022deep, liu2023overcoming} and zero-shot learning \cite{robinson2021novel}.
 Few-shot learning follows the supervised evaluation protocol but operates under severe label constraints, with the number of labeled samples ranging from just a few (1–20) \cite{huang2022deep} to several hundred \cite{peng2023supervised}.
-In contrast, zero-shot learning aims to detect emitters that are entirely absent during training \cite{dong2021sr2cnn, wen2022drsn}.
+In contrast, zero-shot learning aims to detect emitters that are entirely absent during model training \cite{dong2021sr2cnn,wen2022drsn}.